SidneyNiccolson/APMainflux/readme.md

 ```sh
 docker-compose -f docker-compose-dev.yml run users python manage.py test
 ```
-If any issues arise read connect_mainflux_docker_network.md
+If any issues arise related to docker network connection read connect_mainflux_docker_network.md

+Finally go to http://localhost:81/ for the main application page.

 ### example mainflux script
 In the device_client folder a simple example script is available to test certain features of mainflux.